hiteacheryouare/hiteacheryouare.github.io/src/content/blog/the-mlb-needs-apple-tv.md

 ## Implications

 You see, most MLB games these days are broadcast over hyper-local television stations, and theres nothing wrong with that.
 I dont want to see an LA Angels game when I live near Philadelphia.
-I'm not sayign every game should be broadcast nationally.
+I'm not saying every game should be broadcast nationally.

-What I am saying is that Apple set a new bar for what a national broadcast of a spoting event should look like.
+What I am saying is that Apple set a new bar for what a national broadcast of a sporting event should look like.
 It should have the quality and production value that Apple creates for their Friday Night Baseball series.

 It's almost like a necessary evil.
 These games are locked away behind an Apple TV+ paywall, but these broadcasts show what truly can be done for a national sporting broadcast.
-As a result, the traditional national broadcasts are forced to play catchup
+As a result, the traditional national broadcasts are forced to play catchup.

 ## Conclusion

 So, in conclusion, Apple TV is doing the good work by forcing the industry forward through Friday Night Baseball.

 On a more personal note, I'm going to a Phillies game on Friday.
-It's not scheduled as a Friday Night Baseball exclusive, but i'll play the intro on my phone before the game.
+It's not scheduled as a Friday Night Baseball exclusive, but I'll play the intro on my phone before the game.

 I'll leave it here.